 The goal of Minnetonka’s park restoration program is to restore native plant habitats in the city’s woodlands, prairies and wetlands.
 With the help of contractors, volunteers and city crews, we work to control non-native invasive species and protect native plants, especially those with high value to pollinators, birds and wildlife.
 We use practices that will help prevent erosion, minimize herbicide use, build the soil and improve water quality.
 Small scale, volunteer re-planting projects occur annually.

-The city monitors the safety and health of trees on public property and along the roadside right-of-ways (the boulevard/road edges).
-While trees along the road are not owned by the city, Minnetonka shares the responsibility with homeowners to maintain trees in the right-of-way and ensure safety for traffic and pedestrians.
+While trees along the road are not owned by the city, we share in the maintenance of trees and branches to ensure safety for traffic and pedestrians.

-- Report a storm-damaged or hazard tree in the right-of-way
+- Trees that pose a risk in the right-of-way

 The city's tree crew prunes and/or removes trees and shrubs to maintain safety for traffic and pedestrians along public roadways and in parks.